How to Make an On-Demand Food Delivery app like GrubHub, Postmates or UberEats?

 It seems we have reviewed both essential and complementary features for all three versions of food delivery app.
 But how much would it cost you?
 That’s the question we are going to answer right now!

 There are some basic features that are the same for both customer and courier apps.
 These features are developed once and then just reused for the both apps, so we decided to allocate them in a separate table.
 Here they are:

-The customer version of food delivery app has the largest number of features.
+The customer version of the food ordering app like UberEats has the largest number of features.
 Take a look:

 So the customer version of food delivery app will cost you about $14,600 (which includes BackEnd + Android or iOS development).

 The courier version doesn't have as many features as the customer one, so it will cost you less.
 Check out our estimation:

 Courier app development will cost you less, about $11,520 for the BackEnd and iOS/Android App-FrontEnd.

 Finally, the latter part of the food delivery app development cost is building a restaurant app.
 Since it's not a mobile but a web-app (which will be developed using React.JS), there's no need to create different versions for iOS and Android operating systems.
 The approximate cost of such the app is following:

 Restaurant web-app doesn't require development for specific mobile platforms so it will cost you only about $5,560.

 However, this is only a rough estimate that can’t fully cover all possible expenses.
 But if you share your idea with us, we can prepare a more precise estimate exactly for your app idea.

 💡 Tech tips